ChalithH/Labchat/README.md

 - **Backend API**: `http://localhost:8000`
 - **API Documentation**: `http://localhost:8000/api-docs` (Swagger UI)

+Intended starting flow
+ - lab admin creates a lab on admin dashboard
+ - user registers, logs in and requests admission to the lab
+ - Admin accepts admission request (the role sould be lab manager to allow them to configure the lab aswell)
+ - User beings using labhcat platform

+**Account info for admin user**
+prod: admin@labchatuoa.com
+dev: admin@labchat.com

+pass: admin

 ### Alternative Installation Commands

 If you prefer to run commands individually: